lizhanmit/java-concurrency/README.md

 Two ways to **use a thread** for your class **intendedly**:

 - Have this class to implements a `Runnable` interface.
-And then pass the object of this class into constructor of `Thread` class when creating an object of `Thread `class. **This way is more general**.
+And then pass the object of this class into constructor of `Thread` class when creating an object of `Thread `class. **This way is more general.**

 ```java
 public class HelloRunnable implements Runnable {